 Deciding to seek the support of a counsellor can be a difficult choice to make and even more difficult to carry through with.
-This is why our primary goal is to create a place and situation that feels comfortable and safe.
+This is why our primary goal is to create a space and situation that feels comfortable and safe.
 The relationship that develops between you and your counsellor is very unique and built on trust, acceptance, complete non-judgement, and understanding.
-We urge you to make an appointment or consultation meeting to decide for yourself if counselling is right for you at this time in your life.
+We urge you to make an appointment or phone consultation to decide for yourself if counselling is right for you at this time in your life.

 Some individuals like to dive into the process and some are more cautious.
-We encourage people who are interested in coming in for counselling, but are feeling cautious, to meet with your counsellor for a free 20 minute consultation.
+We encourage people who are interested in coming in for counselling, but are feeling cautious, to speak with your counsellor during a free 20 minute phone consultation.
 This is a chance for you to test the waters and ask yourself, “is this someone I feel comfortable talking with?”
-In this meeting you can begin to tell your counsellor about yourself and what you are struggling with.
+In this conversation you can begin to tell your counsellor about yourself and what you are struggling with.
 You may also feel free to ask questions to your counsellor.
-After this meeting, if you feel you would like to continue, we will set up a time for your first full session.
+After this conversation, if you feel you would like to continue, we will set up a time for your first full session.
 It is our strong belief that finding a counsellor that you feel in harmony with is essential for you to fully benefit from the counselling process and if you do not sense you are in harmony with your counsellor then we will support and encourage your continued search for a better match.

 The first full session, or two, consists of your counsellor asking many questions to help build her understanding by learning about key experiences and relationships in your life and the beliefs and values that govern how you navigate in the world.
 Perhaps at this point you will not feel comfortable sharing everything that is asked about and that is okay.